Clayton Edward Kershaw

 - Debut May 25, 2008

 Kershaw went 13-0 with a 0.77 ERA as a high school senior, whiffing 139 batters in 64 innings while allowing 23 hits and 26 walks.
+At Highland Park High School in Dallas, TX, he was a teammate of future NFL quarterback Matthew Stafford, before the erstwhile shortstop decided to concentrate on the gridiron.
 Baseball America named him as a first-team All-American and as having the best fastball of any high school pitcher entering the draft.

 Scouted by Calvin Jones, Kershaw was selected by the Los Angeles Dodgers in the first round of the 2006 amateur draft, the 7th overall selection and the first high schooler picked.
 He made his pro debut that year with the GCL Dodgers, going 2-0 with a 1.95 ERA and 1 save in 10 games with the team.
 Baseball America ranked him as the top prospect in the Gulf Coast League, followed by Chris Parmelee and Gorkys Hernandez.